 It has long been theorized that an association exists between long-term stress and obesity.
-Chronic stress can lead to “comfort eating,” which often involves the overeating of foods that are high in fat, sugar and calories, which, in turn, can lead to weight gain.
+Chronic stress can lead to “comfort eating,” which often involves the overeating of foods that are high in fat, sugar, and calories, which, in turn, can lead to weight gain.

 While short-term stress can cause a person to lose their appetite, chronic stress can have the opposite effect.

-Stress in the short term causes the brain to produce an appetite-suppressing hormone called corticotrophin-releasing hormone.
-Signals are also sent to the adrenal glands that trigger their production of adrenalin, which temporarily suppresses any urge to eat as part of the fight-or-flight response.
+Stress, in the short term, causes the brain to produce an appetite-suppressing hormone called corticotrophin-releasing hormone.
+During times of stress, signals are also sent to the adrenal glands that trigger their production of adrenalin, which temporarily suppresses any urge to eat as part of the fight-or-flight response.

 Many animal studies have also suggested that stress influences food preferences, with foods rich in fat and sugar being preferred when subjects become either physically or emotionally stressed.
 These foods appear to inhibit brain activity that is involved in the processing of stress and anxiety, which has the effect of counteracting these emotions.

-The main step a person can take if they find stress has increased their hunger levels and therefore waistline, is to eliminate foods in the diet that are high in fat and sugar.
-Some other recommendations are described below:
+The main step a person can take if they find that stress has increased their hunger levels and their weight is to eliminate foods in the diet that are high in fat and sugar.